cyd3r/matrix-logger/README.md

 ## How to run

-First, add a `config.json` file in the top folder.
+First, add a `config.json` file to the top folder.
 Here is an example of how it should look like:

 ``` json
 {